Ford Mustang (sixth generation): Saleen S302 Models (2015–2016)

-Saleen has introduced 3 different models for the sixth-generation Mustang.
+Saleen has introduced three different models for the sixth-generation Mustang.

 The "White Label S302" includes a naturally aspirated 450 hp 302ci 5.0 L V8 engine.
-A manual transmission is standard but an automatic is optional.
+A manual transmission was standard but an automatic was offered as an option.
 This model contains the Saleen S302 styling package for advanced aerodynamics.
-The White Label is available in 23 different colors, with 2 different wheel size options: standard 20" 5 spoke, or an optional 19" 7 spoke.
+The White Label was available in 23 different colors, with 2 different wheel size options: standard 20" 5 spoke, or an optional 19" 7 spoke.
 Both wheels are available in standard Silver/Chrome, Carbonite, or Brushed Aluminum finish.
-To make this model Saleen specific, there is a Saleen logo deck lid insert and model specific badging.
+To make this model Saleen specific, there was a Saleen logo deck lid insert and model specific badging.
 Other upgrades include a spoiler known as the "Saleen high downforce wing" and a Saleen exhaust system.
 The White Label can be configured in either a coupe or convertible version.
-Each vehicle is given its own VIN and is catalogued throughout the manufacturing process, giving it authentic collectability and higher resale values.
+Each vehicle was given its own VIN and was catalogued throughout the manufacturing process, giving it authentic collectability and higher resale values.

-For the "Yellow Label S302" model, all of the amenities listed above are included, but with an eight generation Saleen Supercharger good for 715 hp under the hood.
+For the "Yellow Label S302" model, all of the amenities listed above are included, but with an eighth generation Saleen Supercharger good for 715 hp under the hood.

 The "Black Label S302" comes standard with a 450 hp 302ci 5.0 L V8 engine, but can be optioned with a supercharger and Powerflash calibration to make 730 hp.
 Wheel and color options are the same as the White and Yellow labels.
 The Saleen exhaust system also carries over from the White and Yellow labels.
 Other performance modifications include a standard S4 suspension package or an optional fully adjustable suspension setup and 13.9" vented 4-piston brakes which come standard, or 15" slotted 6-piston brakes, which are optional.
 The Black Label also features a body kit, including a completely redesigned front fascia, axial grill, hood, side skirts, wing, and rear diffuser.

-Shelby American GT (2015–2016)

-There is an optional hood extension, mirror cap, tail light panel, and convertible light bar available.
-When ordering the car, you have the option of all the factory paint colors, plus the option of racing stripes in 5 different colors.
-Other visual hues include special Shelby badging and 20" WELD Racing Wheels available in 3 different colors and upper and lower grilles with Shelby GT badging in 2 different colors.
-The interior of the car gets a Shelby GT dash plaque as well as embroidered headrests and floor mats.
-A Katzkin interior is also available as an option as well as Shelby valve covers, and an engine cap kit.